 Second stage (Research Product Identifier):

-A RPI identifies a unitary research and development process, for a single product or a technology, methodology, multiple products.
+An RPI identifies a unitary research and development process, for a single product or a technology, methodology, multiple products.
 Click on “Select RPI”, then on the magnifying glass search symbol to bring up a list of RPIs numbers already assigned to you (or your organisation) and select one to proceed, then click on “Save and return”.

 If you do not see the appropriate RPI in the list: